scindex/scindex/scindex.md

 - **C0330**: Real-Time State Synchronization
   - *Description*: Ensuring that state is kept consistent across multiple clients or between client and server in real-time applications.
   - *Examples*: Firebase Realtime Database, Socket.IO

+- **C0399**: Provisional State Management Item
+  - *Description*: A temporary holding category for State Management items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: C04 - Execution & Scheduling Models
 _Defines how and when different parts of the code are executed, from real-time schedulers to event-driven models._